 The Zwin plain

 If you want to walk in the Zwin plain, there are various possibilities.
 Bring your boots or waterproof shoes and follow the signposted routes.
-Or challenge yourself with the barefoot path and feel the different types of soil in this tidal area – a tingling experience.
+Alternatively, challenge yourself by going along the barefoot path and feel the different types of soil in this tidal area – a tingling experience.

-The red flag is up in case of stormy weather or spring tide.
-In that case you are not allowed to enter the Zwin plain because it is dangerous.
+The red flag is raised in stormy weather or at spring tides.
+If the red flag is flying, you are not allowed to enter the Zwin plain because it is dangerous.